Ant0ny-ml/pneumonia-detection-based-on-rentgenogram-shot/README.md

 For training i used only normal  and viral pneumonia photos.

 If you just want to use trained model you should create folder 'test_val/test_photo' and put in photo to check it.
+Otherwise you will need to use the dataset specified above.